dlsmallw/NLPinitiative/docs/index.md

 │
 ├── LICENSE             <- Open-source license if one is chosen │
-├── Makefile            <- Makefile with convenience commands │
 ├── mkdocs.yml          <- mkdocs project configuration
 │
 ├── Pipfile             <- The project dependency file for reproducing the analysis environment,